chamblin/grappling/README.md

 ##Use ssh port forwarding to expose your development endpoint

+For hack days, this is how I prefer to work instead of actually hosting this somewhere.
 This sets up a tunnel so host:8888 forwards to localhost:4567

     ssh -R *:8888:localhost:4567 username@host